The Dark Side of Social Media Algorithms | How They Control What You See

 👉 The longer you stay, the more ads you see and the more money the platform earns.

-But the problem comes when these systems start focusing on content that grabs attention- emotionally disturbing, misleading, or even if it is harmful etc.
+But the problem comes when these systems start focusing on content that grabs attention—emotionally disturbing, misleading, or even harmful, etc.

 ⭐ The Echo Chamber Effect: Living in a Bubble